Chocoreo217/softpaws-dogshelter/README.md

 # softpaws-dogshelter
-Webpage for Softpaws dog shelter in PHP
+Webpage for an imaginary Softpaws dog shelter in PHP.